 The Princess is the infamous Pashley model that has changed very little in appearance since the 1950's.
-Its austere elegance and historical references is a definite pull for those interested in classic design and vintage bikes.
 The Princess uses the one frame design and is painted in black or British racing green.
 It's available in three different levels:

 The extra gears on this are now really making a difference and although the weight is still the same as the Sovereign 5 speed, getting up hills is noticeably easier and you can pick up plenty of speed on the flat.
 If you live in a hilly area and can stretch to the higher price tag we would certainly recommend going for this over the 5 speed.